Abhishek-Bohra/FirstRepoUsingPython/Read me.md

-This is my firt git repository
+This is my first Git Repository
 Author-Abhishek Bohra